Towards Hamiltonian Simulation with Decision Diagrams: Conclusion

 In this work, we proposed \emph{Decision Diagrams} (DDs) as a promising new data structure for Hamiltonian simulation.
 The obtained results show that DDs can efficiently handle highly redundant models, such as Ising-type models, surpassing statevector simulators and tensor networks in memory and runtime requirements.
 For problems solvable in a single Trotter step, DDs can efficiently scale to large systems, while for multiple Trotter steps, DDs show an advantage over other methods for small systems.
 As the number of Trotter steps increases, DDs eventually converge to the runtime requirements of sparse methods.
 However, our analysis of more complex models, such as the Heisenberg model, suggests that these models do not show as promising results, likely due to the lower level of redundancy.
 Further research is needed to explore DDs' potential for more complex models.

 Still, these initial results already suggest that DDs could hold promise for problems that can be formulated as Ising models, such as QUBOs and graph problems.
 Additionally, preliminary application of DDs to long-range and higher-dimensional models have shown promise, although they exhibit redundancies that are not captured in the current decision diagram formalism.
-Therefore, future research could explore these higher-dimensional models and find ways to engineer redundancy in problem formulations.
+Therefore, future research could explore these higher-dimensional models and find ways to engineer redundancy in problem formulations in order to guarantee compact DDs.

 We also acknowledge that the limitations of DDs are fundamentally different from those of current state-of-the-art methods, requiring a shift in perspective to fully utilize their benefits.
 Using DDs for Hamiltonian simulation opens up the possibility of implementing techniques from the field of graph theory, potentially allowing for sophisticated approximation techniques that could improve the scaling.
 The creation of approximation methods and finding ways to engineer redundancy in problem formulations are a promising next step for DDs and are left to future research.